 It was a unique possibility to develop a new, urban Norwegian architecture in stone, brick and plaster.
 The architects were inspired by international - especially German - influences, as well as by National Romanticism.

-In the course of just three years, a new town rose like a phoenix from the ashes.
-More than 320 Art Nouveau buildings were constructed side by side in a compact central area, creating what is perhaps Europe's most complete Art Nouveau cityscape.
+In the cource of just three years, a new town rose like a phoenix from the ashes.
+More than 320 Art Nouveau buildings were constructed side by side in a compact centeral area, creating what is perhaps Europe's most complete Art Nouveau cityscape.
 Equally impressive is the town's interplay with its beautiful setting: the sea and sounds, the mountains, islands and fjords.

 Welcome to Ålesund!

-"Ålesund is exceptional amongst Norwegian cities.
+"Ålesund is exeptional amongst Norwigen cities.
 Hardly anywhere else has such an extensive and complete environment been preserved, providing us with a unique example of a concentrated city in a small area, and what this once meant.
 Spaces created on a human scale, and with consistent but varied features, are qualities that above all characterise Ålesund."
 (Professor Christian Norberg-Schultz, 1975.)

 Jugendstilsenteret - The Art Nouveau Centre

 Jugendstilsenteret Apotekergata 16

 Phone: + 47 70104970

 Fax: +47 70104971